- Written by Dr.Mehmet Demircioglu

 Avoiding shaving should not drive the FUT decision

-Patients hear this argument quite often, and sometimes it is presented too attractively.
+Patients hear this argument often, and it can sound attractive.

 Avoiding shaving can be useful in certain situations.
 Some patients value privacy strongly, some women may prefer to avoid large visible shaved areas, and some men do not want people around them to notice surgery immediately.